colelemahieu/library_sql_web_project/README.md

+A project using SQLite and Flask to document and display my personal library on the web.
+So far this just includes fiction books.
+Nonfiction to be added soon.

-Render was used to build and run this personal library webpage (may take a minute to load).
+Render was used to build and run this project (please be patient, the page may take a minute or two to load).
 View it here: https://library-sql-web-project.onrender.com